Abdulrahman-Mashhout/Yummy/README.md

 # Yummy Project

-Welcome to the Yummy Project repository!
 This web app is your one-stop destination for discovering delicious meals, their ingredients, descriptions, and more.
 Yummy Project is built using ECMAScript 6, Bootstrap, HTML, CSS, jQuery, Modules, AJAX, and regular expressions.
 It utilizes a free meal API to provide a delightful culinary experience.

 ## Features